CTFEDs/grid-workshop/decks/deck.md

 ---

-## So you just give up and download...
+## So we just give up and download...

 ---